Kanni Raasi: Critical reception

 The Times of India wrote "Kanni Rasi is an example of how an incoherent screenplay could test the patience of viewers despite having an unusual plot which had enough scope to entertain audiences."
-The Indian Express wrote "With films like Kanni Raasi, you don’t even need to wait for the intermission to get your snack.
+Cinema Express wrote "With films like Kanni Raasi, you don’t even need to wait for the intermission to get your snack.
 You can do this even during the film, and not miss much."